I am a

 How do they work?

-Successful applicants will spend a minimum of 30 hours a week at work where they get to work alongside highly experienced professionals who impart their knowledge and skills required for the role.
+Successful applicants will spend a minimum of 30 hours a week at work where they get to work alongside experienced professionals.
+You also spend time attending college or university, or a training provider.

 You also get your fees paid by your employer and a high chance of continued employment once you’ve completed the course.